Tell us about someone sleeping rough

 Find out how to let us know about someone who is sleeping rough so we can tell our local services about them

-If you want to tell us about someone sleeping rough it will help if you can tell us:
+If you want to tell us about someone sleeping rough it'll help if you can tell us:

 - what clothes they’re wearing